chesahkalu/azure_administrator/compute.md

 | **Integration**| ACA integrates with Azure Logic Apps, Functions, and Event Grid for event-driven architectures.                        | AKS provides features like Azure Policy for Kubernetes, Azure Monitor for containers, and Azure Defender for Kubernetes for comprehensive security and governance. |

+### Azure Backup

+* Azure Backup is a cloud-based backup service that allows you to protect your data and applications in the cloud.
+Azure Backup provides a simple and cost-effective solution for backing up and restoring data in Azure.
+You can use Azure Backup to protect virtual machines, databases, files, and folders in Azure.
+Azure Backup provides built-in features for data retention, encryption, and monitoring.
+You can configure backup policies to protect your data and restore it in case of data loss.
+Azure Backup integrates with other Azure services such as Azure Virtual Machines, Azure SQL Database, and Azure Blob Storage.
+Azure backup helps with `Complieance` and `Monitoring`.

+* Azure Backup stores backed-up data in vaults: `Recovery Services vaults` and `Backup vaults`.
+A vault is an online-storage entity in Azure that's used to hold data such as backup copies, recovery points, and backup policies.

+* Backups can be :
+    - **Full**: A full backup is a complete copy of the data that you want to protect.
+Full backups are typically performed periodically to capture all the data.
+At most once per day.
+    - **Incremental`/`Diiferential**: An incremental backup captures only the changes made since the last backup.
+Incremental backups are performed more frequently than full backups to reduce the amount of data that needs to be backed up.
+At most once per day.
+You can't configure a `full backup` and a `differential backup` on the same day.
+    - **Log backup**: A log backup captures the transaction log changes made to a database since the last log backup.
+Log backups are used to restore a database to a specific point in time up to a particular second.
+Log backups are performed frequently to capture all the changes made to the database.
+At most once per 15 minutes.

+* Back Extensions:
+    - This is the first step to every back-up.
+Integration with the actual workload (such as Azure VM or Azure Blobs) happens at this layer.
+A backup extension specific to each workload is installed on the source VM or a worker VM.
+At the time of backup (as defined by the user in the Backup Policy), the backup extension generates the backup, which could be a snapshot, a copy of the data, or a log backup.
+The backup extension is responsible for ensuring that the backup is consistent and application-aware.
+The backup extension is also responsible for ensuring that the backup is encrypted and compressed before it is sent to the vault.

+* Backup `Access` tier:
+    - **Snapshot**: These are the quickest restores because they eliminate the wait time for snapshots to get copied to from the vault.
+The snapshot taken is stored along with the disk.
+The snapshots of the VM/Azure Files/Azure Blobs/and so on are retained in the customer’s subscription itself in a specified resource group, and available locally to the customer.
+    - **Vault-standard tier**: Backup data for all workloads supported by Azure Backup is stored in vaults, which hold backup storage, an autoscaling set of storage accounts managed by Azure Backup.
+The Vault-Standard tier is an online storage tier that allows you to store an isolated copy of backup data in a Microsoft-managed tenant, thus creating an extra layer of protection.
+For workloads where snapshot tier is supported, there's a copy of the backup data in both the snapshot tier and the vault-standard tier.
+The vault-standard tier ensures that backup data is available even if the data source being backed up is deleted or compromised.
+    - **Archive Tier**: The Archive tier is a storage tier that allows you to store backup data in a cost-effective manner.
+The Archive tier is designed for long-term retention of backup data that is rarely accessed.
+TCustomers rely on Azure Backup for storing backup data, including their Long-Term Retention (LTR) backup data with retention needs being defined by the organization's compliance rules.
+In most cases, the older backup data is rarely accessed and is only stored for compliance needs.

+* Availability and Security:
+    - The backup data is replicated across zones or regions (based on the redundancy specified by the user).
+You can choose from `locally redundant storage (LRS)`, `Geo-redundant storage (GRS)`, or `zone-redundant storage (ZRS)`.
+These options provide you with highly available data storage capabilities.
+    - The data is kept safe by `encrypting` it and implementing `role-based access control (RBAC)`.
+You choose who can perform backup and restore operations.
+Azure Backup also provides protection against malicious deletion of your backup by using `soft-delete operations`.
+A deleted backup is stored for 14 days, free of charge, which allows you to recover the backup if needed.

+* Management:
+    - Azure Backup provides a centralized platform for managing backup policies - **`Backup Center`** on the azure portal, monitoring backup jobs, and restoring data.
+You can configure backup policies to protect your data and define retention rules for backup data.
+You can monitor backup jobs, view backup reports, and set up alerts based on backup status.
+Azure Backup provides built-in support for data encryption, compression, and deduplication to optimize storage usage and reduce costs.

 - [Azure Virtual Machines](https://learn.microsoft.com/en-us/azure/virtual-machines/)
 - [Interactive Lab: Create a Virtual Machine in Azure](https://learn.microsoft.com/en-us/training/modules/configure-virtual-machines/8-simulation-create-virtual-machines)
 - [Interactive Lab: Create a Virtual Machine Scale Set in Azure](https://learn.microsoft.com/en-us/training/modules/configure-virtual-machine-availability/11-simulation-machine-scale)